Osnabrück University

+The university is known for its many interdisciplinary degree programmes, some of them rare or even unique among German universities, including European studies, migration studies, applied systems science and cognitive science.
+It is also notable for its research in the above fields, as well as in others including peace and conflict studies, artificial intelligence, computational linguistics.

 History

 Higher education began in 1632 in Osnabrück when the Gymnasium Carolinum was upgraded into a Jesuit university.
 However, the Academia Carolina Osnabrugensis was closed just one year later when Swedish troops recaptured Osnabrück for the Protestant side in the Thirty Years' War.

 The government of the state of Lower Saxony decided to set up a university in Osnabrück in 1970, and by 1973 had laid down the legal basis for such an institution.
 The university opened for the summer semester in 1974 as a successor institution to the Adolf Reichwein Teachers' College, which had occupied the former palace of the Prince-Bishopric since 1953.